-Note that a service can be coded using a coding type issued from a specific local bearer technology (e.g. Bluetooth or IrDA); however this service shall be considered by the terminal as available for any bearer.
+NOTE: A service can be coded using a coding type issued from a specific local bearer technology (e.g. Bluetooth or IrDA); however this service shall be considered by the terminal as available for any bearer.

 6.5 Common elements in proactive UICC commands